SummaryRead the full fact sheet

-- Use the continence aids (such as aids) provided, even if they are different to the ones you use at home.
+- Use the continence aids (such as pads) provided, even if they are different to the ones you use at home.

 Going to the toilet in hospital – practising good bladder and bowel habits

-Ask hospital staff for help if you need help with getting to or going to the toilet (they will respect your privacy), or if you can’t reach your nursing call bell or walking aid.
+Ask hospital staff for help if you need help with getting to, using or going to the toilet (they will respect your privacy), or if you can’t reach your nursing call bell or walking aid.